 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Boston tickets.
+Want to see Boston in concert?
+View the listings below for upcoming dates and Boston tickets.

 Sorry!
 We couldn't find any events for Boston.

 The band Boston was created when Tom Scholz answered a newspaper ad written by guitarist Barry Goudreau.
 At the time, Goudreau was looking for a keyboardist for his band, Mother's Milk.
 The band stayed under this name for a little while but was asked to change it when they put out their first studio album under Epic Records.
 The self-titled album was released in 1976.
 The band decided on the name Boston because they hailed from the city of Boston, MA.
 Boston quickly became one of the best-selling pop albums in music history; the album wasn't topped until Whitney Houston put out her debut album in 1986.

 Because Scholz was a perfectionist, he spent quite some time working on Boston's follow up album, Don't Look Back.
 Scholz wanted to be sure that Don't Look Back reached the same level of success as Boston.
 The group released Don't Look Back in 1978, but only because of pressure given by the record label.
 Scholz was unhappy about having to rush on the release of the album and insisted that he take as long as he needed to complete the third album.
 As a result, Boston's third album, Third Stage, was released in 1986 on MCA Records; the album turned out to be a great success.
 By the time Boston released Third Stage, the only original band members left in the group were Scholz and Delp.